SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow: Experiments

 \subsection{Performance and Time Analysis}

 We analyze the performance-time trade-off in Figure~\ref{fig:epe_vs_time} by recording the $EPE$ and inference time for different methods.
-The measurements were done on an Nvidia Titan Xp GPU for computing the flow for the KITTI\textsubscript{t} dataset.
+The measurements were done on an Nvidia Titan Xp GPU for computing the flow for \camrdy{complete point clouds of} the KITTI\textsubscript{t} dataset.

-Network-only methods~\cite{li2022rigidflow, mittal2020just, li2021self} tend to be fast but with limited accuracy.
+Network-only methods~\cite{mittal2020just, li2021self, li2022rigidflow} tend to be fast but with limited accuracy.
 Optimizing the flow prediction separately for each scene~\cite{li2021neural} results in a low $EPE$.
 However, it takes a long time.
-Our hybrid method bridges the trade-off gap between these two approaches. \CorrFlow offers a working point with more than 50\% error reduction over the feed-forward models and $10\times$ faster inference time than the optimization-only Neural Prior work. \CorrFlow also enables a different balance between time and performance, as seen in Figure~\ref{fig:epe_vs_time}.
+Our hybrid method bridges the trade-off gap between these two approaches. \camrdy{\CorrFlowwo\textsuperscript{+}} offers a working point with more than 50\% error reduction over the feed-forward models and \camrdy{about $8\times$} faster inference time than the optimization-only Neural Prior work. \camrdy{\CorrFlowwo\textsuperscript{+}} also enables a different balance between time and performance, as seen in Figure~\ref{fig:epe_vs_time}.
 By reducing the number of run-time optimization steps, the user can shorten the inference time, achieving a working point closer to that of the network-only models.